-Be sure to drink water throughout the day during the summer months (actually, try making it a year-round habit) to prevent getting dehydrated.
+Be sure to drink water throughout the day during the summer months to prevent getting dehydrated.
+You should actually, try making it a year-round habit.
 When you are on the go, remember to take a bottle or two of water along with you.

 Try to eat fruits that have a high water content such as watermelon, strawberries, cantaloupe, peaches, and grapefruit.
 You could even add fruit to your water to give it a bit of flavor.

 Staying hydrated will help add to your summer glow.